demisto/content/Packs/CloudIncidentResponse/Playbooks/playbook-Cloud_Threat_Hunting_-_Persistence_README.md

 ## Cloud Threat Hunting - Persistence Playbook

 The playbook is responsible for hunting persistence activity in the cloud.
-It supports AWS, GCP, and Azure.
+It supports AWS, GCP, and Azure - one at a time.

 ### Hunting Queries